Acústico MTV: Titãs: Conception

+Tour and promotion

-In order to carry all musicians involved with the project from one performance to another, the band would travel on two buses.
+In order to transport all musicians involved with the project from one performance to another, the band would travel on two buses.
 The last performances of the tour took place in 4 and 5 April 1998, at Olympia in São Paulo.
 These only happened after much requests from the fans, since the tour was supposed to end on 14 March at Ibirapuera Gymnasium, after 140 shows.
-In these last performances, the band already presented to the public their version of "É Preciso Saber Viver", a hit from their then future album Volume Dois, which they were conceiving at the time.
+In these last performances, the band already presented to the public their version of "É Preciso Saber Viver", a hit from Volume Dois, which they were conceiving at the time.

 In 2019, amidst the band's "Trio Acústico" tour, which celebrated 20 years of Acústico MTV, Britto said the band was surprised by that time with the success of the album: "Many people bet on this idea that our songs would succeed, while others thought they wouldn't match.
 We ourselves had some doubts. [...]
 Yet, I feel that when the album came out we were surprised with the speed and the reach it had in terms of popularity.
 Our audience went through a radical renewal.
 We started playing to very young audiences and to an increasing number of women.
 Maybe we were the most popular group of that year, taking all genres into account."